usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/Sprint-2/Digital Service Methods, Roles, and Sources of Supply.md

 Project scaffolding refers to the foundational practices, documentation, and tools supporting agile teams in effectively doing their work.
 Elements like team charters, onboarding materials, coding standards, stakeholder maps, task management systems, and documentation platforms help teams collaborate with minimal friction.
 Tools such as JIRA for task planning and Confluence for documentation enhance transparency and alignment across the team.
 When used consistently, these tools help ensure:

-* complete visibility into the work done by the team
+* Complete visibility into the work done by the team
-* easy access to documentation
+* Easy access to documentation
-* real-time collaboration
+* Real-time collaboration

 Transparency builds trust between contractors and federal stakeholders and improves delivery outcomes.